sshuair/torchsat/README.md

 # vision-multi

 torchvision-enhance is used to enhance the offical PyTorch vision library torchvision.
-Here is the enhancedt parts:
+Here is the enhanced parts:
 - support multi-channel(> 4 channels, e.g. 8 channels) images
 - support 16-bit TIF file
 - more easier to semantic segmentation transform